Rustico Cooking is located at

-RUSTICO COOKING was launched in 2002 by Milan-born Micol Negrin.
+RUSTICO COOKING was launched by Milan-born Micol Negrin.
 After obtaining a Psychology Degree at McGill University despite gnawing doubts that what she really wanted to do was to cook, Micol decided to take the plunge and enrolled in culinary school.
-With a degree from Canada’s premier culinary academy, L'Institut du Tourisme et de l'Hotellerie du Quebec, Micol moved to New York City and became the Editor and chief writer for The Magazine of La Cucina Italiana.
+With a degree from Canada's premier culinary academy, L'Institut du Tourisme et de l'Hotellerie du Quebec, Micol moved to New York City and became the Editor and chief writer for The Magazine of La Cucina Italiana.
 For six years, until she resigned, Micol wrote and edited full-time... but in her heart, she knew she wanted to be back behind the stove, cooking for people who wanted to experience a true taste of Italy and teaching Italian cooking to anyone eager to roll up their sleeves.

 And so, once again, Micol followed her dreams.
-In April 2002, she started teaching Italian cooking in NYC.
-Then, in January 2005, she opened a state-of-the-art cooking loft in Midtown Manhattan, where she and her husband Dino De Angelis host cooking classes, cooking parties and team-building events.
+She opened RUSTICO COOKING in Midtown Manhattan, where she and her husband Dino De Angelis host cooking classes, cooking parties and team-building events.

-Author of two highly acclaimed cookbooks (the James Beard-nominated Rustico: Regional Italian Country Cooking and The Italian Grill, both published by Clarkson Potter, and The Best Pasta Sauces: Favorite Regional Italian Recipes, released by Ballantine Books, a division of Random House), Micol is not only a skilled Italian chef, but an accomplished writer and well-respected authority on Italian cuisine.
+Author of three cookbooks (the James Beard-nominated Rustico: Regional Italian Country Cooking and The Italian Grill, both published by Clarkson Potter, and The Best Pasta Sauces: Favorite Regional Italian Recipes, released by Ballantine Books, a division of Random House), Micol is not only a skilled Italian chef, but an accomplished writer and well-respected authority on Italian cuisine.
 She teaches Italian cooking across North America and has written for major publications (including Fine Cooking, Cooking Light and Bon Appetit).

 Micol's husband, Dino De Angelis, earned a Ph.D. in Biochemistry from McGill University in Montreal.
 The couple moved to NYC in 1995, when Dino was hired to do cutting-edge biomedical research at Memorial Sloan Kettering Cancer Center.
 During the summers, Dino took time off from research to photograph Italian food and landscapes for Micol's cookbooks and magazine articles.
 In 2006, Dino decided to take a plunge himself, and went into the family business full time.
 Dino designed and maintains the Rustico Cooking website and blog, deals with administrative aspects of the business, and teaches at RUSTICO COOKING.